jean/collective.recipe.patch/collective/recipe/patch/README.txt

 The recipe supports the following options:

 path
+    (If patching an arbitrary path.)
-    Define a directory in which the patch should be applied.
+    Define a directory in which the patch(es) should be applied.
 For example::

         path = src/some/directory/

 egg
+    (If patching an egg.)
     Define which egg should be patched.
 You can also pin to a specific version.
 For example::